hacoo/pyflight/README.md

 This is an intimidating list, but hopefully you can easily install these using apt and / or pip.
 So, on Ubuntu/Debian Linux flavors, try:

-sudo apt-get install python3.3 sudo apt-get install python3-pip sudo apt-get install python-opengl sudo apt-get install freeglut3 sudo apt-get install python3-numpy
+sudo apt-get install python3.3 python3-pip python3-opengl freeglut3 python3-numpy

 If you'd rather use Pip, first install Python 3, pip, and Freeglut, then:

-pip3 install numpy
+sudo pip3 install numpy
-pip3 install pyopengl
+sudo pip3 install pyopengl

-On my system (Linux Mint Debian) all the required packages were easily available through standard apt repositories.
+On my system (Linux Mint 17.2) all the required packages were easily available through standard apt repositories.
 So I recommend trying that first.
 It can also be helpful to use a gui package manager like Synaptic (sudo apt-get install synaptic)

+To run Pyflight on Mac OS X, you will need to install Freeglut, which I have not figured out how to do (since I don't own a Mac).
+If you get it working on Mac, let me know!

 WHAT'S IN THIS REPOSITORY:
 16i_stonehenge.raw - the terrain map file.
 This is from originally from the 1998 video